Sue: So is that it, then? That’s the regeneration?

 Me: Yeah, probably.
 But I have bought a shotgun.
 Just in case.

-Sue: It’s a good, creepy idea.
+Sue: It’s a creepy idea.
 And it explains a lot.
 Like, why David Cameron looks so plastic.

-Me: Not quite.
+Me: Not really, no.

 Sue: Is he still driving around in a stolen vehicle?
 The Doctor is a TWOCK-er!

 The Doctor and Liz approach the Nestene incubator, but before they can zap the Consciousness, they are thwarted by a dodgy lead.

 Sue: Just plug the cable back in, you dozy mare!